Who is the MJ Bear Fellowship aimed at?

 Repeatedly, we’ve heard feedback from past fellows that speaks to the transformational change that has happened as a result of their fellowship year.
 “Career changing” resonates most often in their comments.
 MJ Bear Fellows have told us how the fellowship — in particular, through their coaching sessions and recognition at the annual conference — has led to new career and project opportunities.

 We’ve been leading online workshops for years, and bring deep expertise to facilitating virtual trainings and fostering connections online.
 The coaching sessions for this fellowship have always been virtual since the program has fellows based around the world.
-This year, ONA’s annual conference will be virtual as well.
+This year, ONA’s annual conference will take place in Los Angeles on Sept 21-24.

 What are the important dates in the application process and fellowship experience?